edgarsilva/miconsul/README.md

 [2024/Jun/25 - 2024/Jun/30]

+- [ ] Accept profile pic from Logto
+- [ ] Pull gravatar avatar
+- [ ] Accept file uploads for avatars
+- [ ] Upload images to object storage

+- [ ] Dashboard updates

   - [ ] Show favorite clinic in Dashboard

+- [ ] Email/Messages updates

   - [ ] Show appointment clinic and professional profile in emails and messages
   - [ ] Update actions in emails/messages to use pro info

 - [ ] Release to beta testers

 ## Overall architecture guidelines for new features (WIP)